“Battle of Antietam” lithograph by Kurz and Allison

 A Journal of the Digitization of a Civil War Battle

-Exploring Irish Emigration & Irish Involvement in the American Civil War
+Exploring Irish Emigration in the 19th Century United States

 "Partial quotes, contextual deception, & half-truths are like pot-holes on the path of knowledge."-- Civil War Talk user Bee, March 28, 2016